SOLID Principles in Rust: A Practical Guide

 That means:

-• The editor does not know which concrete type it is calling
+• The text processor does not know which concrete type it is calling

 • The actual method implementation is resolved at runtime

-The editor doesn’t even know which trait are stored and that’s exactly what dynamic dispatch is designed for.
+The text processor doesn’t even know which trait are stored and that’s exactly what dynamic dispatch is designed for.

-• In the formatter example, both dynamic and static dispatch work because the formatter is passed as a parameter and never stored.
+• In the report generator examples, both dynamic and static dispatch work because the formatter is passed as a parameter and never stored.
 Each call to generate() can be monomorphized independently.

-• In the editor example, tools are registered and stored in a collection.
+• In the text processor example, tools are registered and stored in a collection.
 With static dispatch, this requires a single concrete type, which makes heterogeneous plugins impossible.

 • Dynamic dispatch solves this by erasing the concrete type behind a trait object, allowing runtime extensibility at the cost of indirection.